amira25201/monte_carlo_analysis/README.md

 python -m pytest
 ```

-Eleven tests on synthetic data check that targets, identifiers, outcome
+Eleven tests on synthetic data (generated within the test suite, not from
+the real dataset) check that targets, identifiers, outcome
 measures and quality flags never reach the predictor matrix; that the
 pronunciation model cannot fit a noise target once the sub-scores are gone;
 that every pipeline owns its own preprocessor; that bootstrap predictions are